International Carnivorous Plant Society

 Lifetime Achievement Award

-Peter has taught generations how to grow and appreciate carnivorous plants through his passion, knowledge, and eagerness to share.
+Peter D'Amato (1954-2024) has taught generations how to grow and appreciate carnivorous plants through his passion, knowledge, and eagerness to share.
 Many of the people he inspired went on to further expand our knowledge of these plants.
 Like a stone thrown into a pond, the ripples of what he kicked off continue to expand knowledge and respect for these amazing plants and the natural world in general.

 It was the AIDS global epidemic that in great part caused Peter to start California Carnivores.
 In the 1980s he managed a small resort on the Russian River in Guerneville, California.
 The patrons and staff were primarily gay, and everyone was dying around him.
 By the early 1990s, he stopped counting the dead friends and acquaintances at 193.
 The resort went up for sale when the owner was dying.
 The new owners wanted Peter to stay on to run the resort.
 But he thought "How long do I have to live?
 I should do something that makes me happy...!"
 The idea of starting a carnivorous plant nursery was born.